Social Contribution Activities

 - 4.Donations are sent to each social/environmental organization.

 Since 2015, Kewpie Ai Co., Ltd. has been amassing the plastic bottle caps collected at Kewpie Group offices in Tokyo and handing them over to NPOs as Ecocaps to support vaccinations in developing countries.

 FY2022 Collection Results

 |Number of caps:

 Since 2020, we have been participating in the "School Uniform Reuse Shop Sakuraya" for families and children who cannot afford to buy school uniforms and school supplies.

-In FY2021, the Kewpie Group set up collection boxes at the Sengawa Kewport and Shibuya offices for a limited time to collect uniforms.
+The Kewpie Group set up collection boxes at the Sengawa Kewport and Shibuya offices for a limited time to collect uniforms.